 Sharanjit Singh, GSC Glass Ltd.

-All of us want to live, work, play, shop and relax in natural light and stay connected to the surroundings spaces and views.
-Natural Light is healthy and gives us a sense of well being and comfort.
+All of us want to live, work, play, shop relax in natural light and stay connected to the surrounding spaces and views.
+Natural Light is healthy and gives us a sense of well-being and comfort.
 People working in Natural Light are more productive and are also more positive due to mental and visual stimulation as proven in many studies worldwide.
 Medically too, it has been proven that patients recover faster and feel less pain needing lesser analgesics, when recovering or recuperating in natural light conditions in comparison to artificially lit areas.

-Natural light in a building will depend upon several factors and a good building design should result in most part of the building as well-lit and the design should also address the energy transfer.
-We can call a building or a particular area in a building as well-lit or sufficiently lit if there is a reasonably uniform spread of illumination of 200 to 800 Lux.
+Natural light in a building will depend upon several factors and a good building design should result in most parts of the building as well The design should also address the energy transfer.
+We can call a building or a particular area in a building well-lit or sufficiently lit if there is a reasonably uniform spread of illumination of 200 to 800 Lux.
 Areas with illumination below 100 Lux, will be dimly lit or dark areas and areas with illumination

 above 1200 Lux will be over lit or too bright resulting in glare.
 (See Fig.1.‘Lux’ and ‘Lumens’)

 Transparency is actually a factor as to how truly or naturally you see the outside view for its actual colour and natural feel.
-Ideally you should not see glass, but see the view through the glass.
-A glass with a low VLT can also be more transparent than a glass with higher VLT, if it is neutral in colour and has a lower internal reflection.
-Transparency or the visibility through the glass will enhance the feeling of space and of wellbeing and openness.
+Ideally, you should not see glass, but see the view through the glass.
+A glass with a low VLT can also be more transparent than a glass with a higher VLT if it is neutral in colour and has a lower internal reflection.
+Transparency or visibility through the glass will enhance the feeling of space well-being and openness.
 All paths of natural light transmission into a building may not necessarily be transparent.
 These could be translucent, obscure, ornamental, decorated, etc. Windows or ventilators above eye level as well as skylights will be path of light alone and not transparency.

-Fig.2: Explains the Percentage of Light & Heat portion of the solar energy; Fig.3: Band of wavelengths for different types of radiations or rays.
+Fig.2: Explains the Percentage of Light and heat portion of the solar energy; Fig.3: Band of wavelengths for different types of radiations or rays.

-This is easily addressed by using a laminated glass, as PVB in laminated glass filters 99 percent of the incident UV Light.
-The portion of visible light is 44- 45 percent which we want to harness, but it brings along with it 52-53 percent of shortwave infra-red which is not visible but is the heat portion of the radiation of direct sun.
+This is easily addressed by using laminated glass, as PVB in laminated glass filters 99 per cent of the incident UV Light.
+The portion of visible light is 44- 45 per cent which we want to harness, but it brings along with it 52-53 per cent of shortwave infrared which is not visible but is the heat portion of the radiation of direct sun.
 (See Fig. 2 & 3)

 Tints and Coatings: Shading is achieved by the tint of the glass and the coatings on it.
-Darker glasses will have a better shading (lower shading co-efficient).
-This colour of glass and coating, may also affect the colour of the transmitted light and it may not show the natural colour of the objects and landscapes outside.
-The ability of a glass to show the true or natural colours is measured by ‘colour rendering index’.
-Visually, the combined effect of colour and coating on the appearance of glass is quite different when seen from outside and inside as these are two distinct faces of the same glass.
-One should choose neutral colours with good colour rendering index to enhance the transparency from inside.
+Darker glasses will have better shading (lower shading coefficient).
+This colour of glass and coating may also affect the colour of the transmitted light and it may not show the natural colour of the objects and landscapes outside.
+The ability of a glass to show the true or natural colours is measured by the ‘colour rendering index’.
+Visually, the combined effect of colour and coating on the appearance of glass is quite different when seen from the outside and inside as these are two distinct faces of the same glass.
+One should choose neutral colours with a good colour rendering index to enhance the transparency from the inside.

 Normal float glass has a small greenish tinge which is generally not seen to cause any problem or issue as it has a very good colour rendering index.
-Yet some usages prefer an extra clear glass as it does not have this green effect, though it is a bit more expensive.
-There are anti reflective coatings also possible which make the glass almost totally invisible and highly transparent.
+Yet some users prefer an extra clear glass as it does not have this green effect, though it is a bit more expensive.
+There are anti-reflective coatings also possible which make the glass almost totally invisible and highly transparent.
 It is used very selectively due to its very high cost.

-Reflections: Normal clear float glass, including extra clear float glass, reflects 8 percent from inside as well as outside and it is 16 percent for DGU.
+Reflections: Normal clear float glass, including extra clear float glass, reflects 8 per cent from inside as well as outside and it is 16 per cent for DGU.
 The reflections are prominent from the side of higher illumination.
-During the day, we will notice reflection when viewing the glass from outside but will not notice any reflection from inside.
-Internal reflections will be seen during the night when inside has more illumination and will not be prominent from outside.
-Buildings used during night should prefer glasses with lower internal reflection and also the appearance of glass from inside should be less metallic and the quality and colour of reflected light should not be too coloured.
-It is advisable to have a mock-up and examine it during day and also at night to know what to expect.
+During the day, we will notice reflection when viewing the glass from the outside but will not notice any reflection from the inside.
+Internal reflections will be seen during the night when the inside has more illumination and will not be prominent from the outside.
+Buildings used during the night should prefer glasses with lower internal reflection and also the appearance of glass from the inside should be less metallic and the quality and colour of reflected light should not be too coloured.
+It is advisable to have a mock-up and examine it during the day and also at night to know what to expect.
 (See Pic.
 1 & 2)

-This natural light can be sourced from elevated windows or skylights or a combination of both.
-In offices however, the view through or transparency is preferred through the windows or the vision area of the glass façade.
-Most of the modern residential buildings with good outside view, would demand a greater transparency and also to address glare and heat.
-They prefer a clear glass without any tint or reflection and also want to address the heat transfer.
-This is a substantial challenge to the overall design of the building in general and glazing aspect in particular.
-The challenge is even greater for shopping areas, which demand a greater transparency or visibility from outside to inside.
+This natural light can be sourced from elevated windows skylights or a combination of both.
+In offices, however, the view through or transparency is preferred through the windows or the vision area of the glass façade.
+Most of the modern residential buildings with good outside views would demand greater transparency and also address glare and heat.
+They prefer clear glass without any tint or reflection and also want to address the heat transfer.
+This is a substantial challenge to the overall design of the building in general and the glazing aspect in particular.
+The challenge is even greater for shopping areas, which demand greater transparency or visibility from outside to inside.

-Harnessing Natural Light: We can harness the natural light more effectively with a good building design, plan and orientation with relation to the sun trajectory.
-Depth of the building or ‘floor plate depth’ plays an important role as the deeper areas will be comparatively darker than the areas near to the window or glazing (see Fig. 5 & 6).
-A good ‘Floor Plate Geometry’ like Courtyard Plan, Atrium Plan and Finger Plans are some good examples to harness the natural light effectively and efficiently (see Fig. 7 & 8).
-We should try to harness the natural light from all possible direction (see Fig. 9 & 10).
+Harnessing Natural Light: We can harness natural light more effectively with a good building design, plan and orientation in relation to the sun’s trajectory.
+The depth of the building or ‘floor plate depth’ plays an important role as the deeper areas will be comparatively darker than the areas near the window or glazing (see Fig. 5 & 6).
+Good ‘Floor Plate Geometry’ like Courtyard Plan, Atrium Plan and Finger Plans are some good examples of harnessing natural light effectively and efficiently (see Fig. 7 & 8).
+We should try to harness the natural light from all possible directions (see Fig. 9 & 10).
 We should harness more light from the sides, which remain under shade and not subjected to direct sun.
-It is advisable to glaze these areas more generously and use glass of higher VLT like a clear DGU.
+It is advisable to glaze these areas more generously and use a glass of higher VLT like a clear DGU.
 Windows or glazing subjected to direct sun should be shaded as discussed in the following paragraphs.